dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 erroneous data), docks added/removed -> those station were removed from data (=pruning inconsistent and inaccurate samples and stations from the dataset)!

+- How do we know statio location is correct -> pairwise ground distances rae computed  between all locations recorded for a single station using the Haversine formula (Robusto 1957).
+If any of these distances was larger than 10 m, the station was removed from our analysis.
+If all distances were less than 10 m (the approximate accuracy of civilian GPS systems (2008), the most recently reported location was assumed the most accurate.